Mona MacLeod: Golf career

 MacLeod was runner-up in the 1919 Victorian Women's Amateur Championship behind Caroline Austin.
 She was tied with Violet Yuille but took the second prize after beating Yuille in an 18-hole playoff the following day.
 In September 1921 she won the Australian Women's Amateur for the first time.
 Played at Royal Melbourne she won by 14 strokes.
 The following month she was runner-up in the Victorian championship behind Gladys Hay and she was second again in 1922 behind Cecily Lascelles.

 MacLeod spent much of 1923 in Europe.
 She played in the Women's Amateur Championship but lost in the first round to Lena Scroggie, a member of the Scottish team in the Women's Home Internationals that year.

 In the 1924 Australian Women's Amateur Macleod led at the start of the final round.
 She finished second but was later disqualified for failing to replace her ball after it been moved by another competitor's ball.
 Macleod finished runner-up to Nellie Gatehouse in the 1925 Australian championship but won the Victorian championship for the first time.
 She won the 1926 Australian championship at Royal Adelaide, eight strokes ahead of Susie Tolhurst, and retained the Victorian title.
-MacLeod's run of successes continued in 1927 when she retained the Australian championship at Royal Mebourne.
+MacLeod's run of successes continued in 1927 when she retained the Australian championship at Royal Melbourne.
 However she was disqualified in the Victorian championship after twice playing the wrong ball at the very first hole.
 She completed the round in 81, six strokes better than any other competitor.